 It’s important to understand the scale your business needs to be in order to be successful.
 Part of the beauty of starting a small business is the threshold for success does not necessarily need to be in, for example, millions of units sold.
 Sometimes less is more while still giving you financial success and personal freedom running your own small business.
 You may also be looking to start a side business while you maintain your full-time job.

-WANT TO START A SMALL BUSINESS?
-KNOW THE STATS
+HOW TO START A SMALL BUSINESS - KNOW THE STATS

 62% of US billionaires are self-made.